To solve this challenge, agencies rely on Facebook's dynamic creative and dynamic product ads (DPA).

 At first glance, Facebook dynamic ads might seem tricky.
 Mind you, they have proven performance, especially in terms of bottom-of-the-funnel prospecting and retargeting.
 Traditionally, this can refer to, say, people who viewed a product but for some reason didn’t make the purchase.
 From here on in, it’s a question of utilizing Facebook dynamic product ads the right way in order to increase ROAS.
 If you want to discover more, head over to our comprehensive guide on how to take advantage of Facebook dynamic ads.

 And never let producing and scaling enhanced DPAs be your creative roadblock.
+Check out how Hunch can help you ditch boring manual tasks and streamline the creative process.
 Use the Hunch Creative Studio to build impactful creative that’ll make you stand our and sell more on Paid Social.

 In addition, any Facebook pixel data that’s gathered should help you determine the structure of future campaigns.
 It is also crucial to follow industry trends, because there might be additional roadblocks or challenges further down the road.
 For instance, brands are still worried about how Apple’s iOS 14 privacy update is going to affect Facebook tracking.